dohaivu/dohaivu.github.io/_posts/2013-04-26-enterprise-library-6.md

 __What is Enterprise Library?__

-Enterprise Library is a collection of application block, each managing a specific crosscutting concern.
+Enterprise Library is a collection of application blocks, each aimed at managing specific crosscutting concerns.
 Crosscutting concerns are task thats you implement in various places in your application.
 The risk of that is your team will implement differently in your application.
 Enterprise Library application block make it easy to manage by providing generic and configurable functionality that you can customize and manage.

 Enterprise Library 6 contains the following application blocks:
 - Data Access